For information on the recent interview with New York City’s Tenement Museum, click here.

 Mary Helen Fein was born in Riverdale, New York, in 1943.
 Her father was from a large New York family, and in 1939, he was the first Jewish boy to attend Georgia Tech.
 At school in Atlanta, he met Mary Helen’s mother, a beautiful 16-year-old Atlanta girl.
 Upon his graduation, they married and moved to New York.
 Mary Helen was born soon after.
 She attended schools in New York, and she has a B.A. in English Literature from Temple University, an MS in Computer Science Engineering from the University of Pennsylvania, and for two years, she studied painting at the Pennsylvania Academy of Fine Arts, America’s oldest art school.

 Today she lives in Northern California where she designs websites, writes, paints, and draws.
-Mary Helen is a certified Zentangle teacher and holds small classes in this meditative art form.
-In addition, she spent five years taking long term programs/classes at Spirit Rock Meditation Center.
-The classes included studying Buddhist Dharma and developing Buddhist practices.
+Mary Helen is a Certified Zentangle Teacher and holds small classes in this meditative art form.
+In addition, she spent five years in multi-year programs/classes at Spirit Rock Meditation Center.
+The classes included studying Buddhist teachings and developing Buddhist practices.
 Due to her work in these classes, Spirit Rock has authorized her to teach Insight Meditation.
 She is active in her local Buddhist community, Mountain Stream Meditation, and serves as President of their non-profit Board of Directors.
-In addition, Mary Helen volunteers for Bhikkhu Bodhi’s non-profit, Buddhist Global Relief.
+In addition, Mary Helen volunteers for Bhikkhu Bodhi’s world-wide non-profit, Buddhist Global Relief.

 Mary Helen is a Community Dharma Leader and and often gives talks and leads sitting groups and meditation classes for Mountain Stream Meditation.